nickmeldrum/typescript-example/README.md

 ## Conventions/ tools adopted

- * uses eslint for linting/ typechecking
+ * uses eslint for linting
+ * uses prettier for formatting
  * uses jest for testing/ watching and code coverage
+ * uses husky and lint-staged to lint/ type check (compile) and test changes

 ## Prerequisites